 If you are in Tokyo between April 4–28, you can see our ‘Grand Prix’ winning work exhibited in this year’s Tokyo TDC Exhibition at the Ginza Graphic Gallery (ggg), DNP Ginza Bldg., 7-7-2 Ginza, Chuo-ku, Tokyo.
 The show is open between 11:00–19:00 (until 18:00 on Saturdays) and closed on Sundays and national holidays (admission is free).
 Also, on Saturday, April 5, between 12:30–18:30 we will giving a talk at the Design Forum TDC DAY, which will also include lectures and discussions by other Tokyo TDC Award winners and guests.
 The venue is the Joshibi University of Art and Design, Suginami Campus.
 For more information please visit: http://tdctokyo.org or email: firstname.lastname@example.org.

-Our latest project, ‘A Fish Out of Water’ has just arrived back from the printers.
-The 24-page newspaper publication documents the mamooth task of the breaking of the RFA Grey Rover at Canada Docks, Liverpool during 2009 and 2011, through a sequence of jumbled-up images by photographer Tim Mitchell.
+Our latest project, ‘A Fish Out of Water’, has just arrived back from the printers.
+The 24-page newspaper publication documents the mammoth task of the breaking of the RFA Grey Rover at Canada Docks, Liverpool during 2009 and 2011 through a sequence of jumbled-up images by photographer Tim Mitchell.